 Get ready to brush up on your least favorite class from high school.
-Statistics for marketers is easier than you think, and is one of our most valuable assets in experimentation.
+Statistical methods for marketers are easier than you think, and they are one of our most valuable assets in experimentation.

 In this episode, we discuss…